annsudo/comment-to-Discord-action/README.md

 ## Features
+- ✅  Tracking comments on issues
-- ✅  Tracking comments on actions and PR
+- ✅  Tracking comments on PRs
 - ✅  Chosing spesific user/ users to track from
 - ✅  Posting customized-formed comments on discord
 - ✅  Posting a notification message on Github to assure that everything worked as expected